Yelzaw/professional-readme-generator/Develop/README.md

    ## Tests

-   To run the test, run the following command node index.js
+   To run the test, run the following command <br>
+   node index.js

    ## Questions

-   If you have any questions about the repo, open an issue or contact me directly at [yzawa@gmail.com].
+   If you have any questions about the repo, please open an issue or contact me directly at [yzawa].
 You can find my works at [yelzaw](https://github.com/yelzaw).